 Cue the plug for the Ultimate E-book Bundle that’s on sale this week only.
+I’m sorry, this sale is now over.
 I had written and scheduled the above post to run last week, but then decided to run it this week because it demonstrates that, in fact, I do not have the answers for all of your organizing questions.

 In case you were under the impression that I did.

 EVERY time I speak, I take questions after sharing my gained-from-experience wisdom.
 It NEVER fails that one of the first two questions is about paper.